Buoyant carmakers keep European stock rally on track

 Today’s European research round-up

-Additional reporting by Sudip Kar-Gupta in London and Alistair Smout in Edinburgh; Editing by Tom Heneghan
+Additional reporting by Sudip Kar-Gupta in London and Alistair Smout in Edinburgh, editing by John Stonestreet